 Oxygen therapy for cancer in Japan

 The Japanese cure for cancer and treatment of cancer in Japan is very advanced.
-However, the inventor of “Eating Oxygen” is confident that his invention is very useful for alternative cancer treatment in Japan or in any country of the world.
 Below are the comments from world renown Professors & Doctors with similar concept.
 Supply of enough Oxygen in effected cells is Japanese natural cancer treatment.

 Otto Heinrich Warburg, a German medical doctor, physiologist and scientist, received a Nobel Prize in 1931 for the revolutionary breakthrough.
 He was the one to discover that an unhealthy diet and lake of Oxygen creates an acidic environment within the body, which allows for the development of cancer.
 Oxygen is removed from cells within an acidic environment, cancer cells thrive in this environment.
 In order for cancer cells to grow and spread, they require glucose and anaerobic conditions.
 Tumor tissues are acidic while healthy tissues are alkaline.
 If 35% of a healthy cell’s oxygen is removed, the cell will turn into a cancer cell within two days, according to Warburg.

 Prof. Keith Scott-Mumbg (MD, MB ChB, PhD) a well-known cancer specialist said, Cancer cells have a non-oxygen metabolism.
 Sugar is their preferred choice of fuel, while Oxygen therapy is a safe and effective method to kill cancer cells without ravaging the patient’s immune system in the process.

 Role of oxygen in cancer by: Lopez-Lazaro